carl24k/fight-churn/readme_files/cmdline.md

 ...
 ```

-This will continue for a while - maybe 15-30 minutes if you ran the full 10,000 customer simulation.
+This will continue for a while - maybe 15-30 minutes if you are running with a single core.

 <a name="run"/>